 Should you invest in real estate crowdfunding?

 Real estate crowdfunding offers an easy way to invest small amounts and get a potentially exciting return.
-But it’s important to keep in mind that investing in real estate is inherently risky, and crowdfunding is still a relatively new concept.
-So you should proceed with that in mind.
+But it’s important to keep in mind that investing in real estate is inherently risky, and crowdfunding is no exception.

-Real estate crowdfunding may not be the kind of investment to dump your life’s savings — or even a substantial percentage of your assets into.
-But you may consider it if a few thousand dollars represents a small percentage of your portfolio and you’re looking for a high-risk, high-reward opportunity.
-And certainly, real estate crowdfunding platforms such as Fundrise and EquityMultiple, offer attractive options for investing in diversified real estate projects with the potential to truly diversify your overall investment portfolio.
+Real estate crowdfunding may not be the kind of investment in which to dump your life’s savings — or even a substantial percentage of your assets.
+But you may consider it for a small percentage of your portfolio if you’re looking for a high-risk, high-reward opportunity.